broadinstitute/getzlab-PCAWG-MutSig2CV_NC/README.md

 ## Running <a name="running"></a>

-To run on the MATLAB console, start MATLAB in this directory, and run:
+To run interactively on the MATLAB console, start MATLAB in this directory, and run:

 ```matlab
 MutSig2CV_NC(<path to mutations>, <path to output directory>, <path to cohort parameters>)